Surface Preparation for Structural Steel

 Interior construction site with yellow steel support beams surrounded by red safety barriers and exposed ceiling ducts and wiring.

-Featured Projects
+Selected Projects

-From the founder
+From the Founder

-“After a decade in the protective coatings industry, I built FireCoatings to deliver compliant fire protection without unnecessary noise — just clear documentation, a controlled application process, and professional site practice.”
+“After a decade in the protective coatings industry, I built FireCoatings to deliver fire protection without unnecessary noise — just clear documentation, a controlled application process, and professional site practice.”

 Myles Howson